Rise to Success: Career Highlights of Alex Rodriguez

 In 2003, Alex Rodriguez ended his time with the Texas Rangers.

-The 2003 season marked Alex Rodriguez's last year with the Texas Rangers, during which he led the American League in home runs, runs scored, and slugging percentage, and won his second consecutive Gold Glove Award.
+In 2003, Alex Rodriguez's last year with the Texas Rangers, he led the American League in home runs, runs scored, and slugging percentage, and won his second consecutive Gold Glove Award.
+He became the youngest player to hit 300 homers and won his second Babe Ruth Home Run Award.

 2004: Traded to the Yankees

-Before the 2004 season, Alex Rodriguez was traded to the Yankees, where he converted to a third baseman.
+Before the 2004 season, Alex Rodriguez was traded to the New York Yankees and converted to a third baseman to accommodate Derek Jeter.

 2004: Joins New York Yankees